 CHECK OUT "BIRTHDAYS FOR THE BIBI FUND" OR "SOCIAL FUNDRAISING" IF YOU ARE INTERESTED IN SETTING UP YOUR OWN FUNDRAISER IN SUPPORT OF THIS CAUSE.

-Over the past year we have gotten to know the world of pediatric oncology well and its sad realities, the most appalling of which being the inexplicable lack of research funding.
-Most pediatric cancers are extremely rare; as a result they do not ‘financially justify’ any investment in research.
-These diseases are thus largely ignored by the pharmaceutical industry and receive only 4% of government oncology research grants.
-In the past 20 years only three drugs have been approved that were specifically developed to treat children with cancer.
+During our journey we got to know the world of pediatric oncology well and its sad realities, the most appalling of which being the inexplicable lack of research funding.
+Most pediatric cancers are extremely rare diseases which do not financially justify any investments in research.
+These diseases are largely ignored by the pharmaceutical industry and receive only 4% of government oncology research grants.
+In the past 30 years only 3 drugs have been approved that were specifically developed to treat children with cancer.
 The lack of a protocol for many of these cancers makes the difficult journey for families even lonelier.
-This is unacceptable and we cannot let these children down.
+This is unacceptable and we cannot let those children down.

 In order to make ‘The Bibi Fund’ a success and ultimately save children’s lives we need all the support we can get.
 We thank you from the bottom our hearts for reading our story and we hope you will join us in supporting this very important cause.